Getting a Business off the Ground

 Planning and Forecasting with Figurewizard

-All of this can be planned and forecast using Figurewizard.
-All that takes are your projected figures for sales, gross margin, overheads, fixed asset purchases and sales, financing and four simple ratios.
+All it takes to produce Figurewizard's thirteen financial forecasts and its two powerful calculator /planners are your projected figures for sales, gross margin, overheads, fixed asset purchases and sales, financing and four simple ratios.

 VAT and corporation tax are automatically calculated and applied to the forecasts by the system.
-Getting these forecasts right can transform your business.
+Getting these forecasts right can transform the success of your business.

 I've lost count of the number of companies I've known that have gone bust because they allowed the sales people to run the business.
 This has usually resulted in them running out of cash.
 Perhaps this might get the right sort of message about how to run a business properly across but my experience tells me that I am right to have have grave doubts where many are concerned.